jhradilek/vim-mallard/README.markdown

     au BufNewFile,BufRead *.page set ft=mallard

 For more information on how to configure file type detection in Vim, refer to the [Vim Documentation](http://vimdoc.sourceforge.net/htmldoc/filetype.html).

+## See Also

+* [vim-snippets](https://github.com/jhradilek/vim-snippets) — A complete set of snippets for the Mallard XML language.

 ## Copyright